Cardinal-Cryptography/aleph-zero-signer/README.md

 # Aleph Zero Signer

-A browser extension managing accounts and signing transactions in a secure way.
-It's a fork of [polkadot-js/extension](https://github.com/polkadot-js/extension).
-Extension enables simple integration with dapps using the [polkadot-js/extension-dapp](https://polkadot.js.org/docs/extension/) API.
+A browser extension managing accounts and signing transactions in a secure way, that enables simple integration with dapps using the [polkadot-js/extension-dapp](https://polkadot.js.org/docs/extension/) API.

 Works with:
 * https://azero.dev